texfaq/texfaq.github.io/FAQ-spell.md

 date: 2014-06-10
 ---

-''Traditional'' approaches to the problem (of checking your spelling) were designed to work with a plain text file; in our case, we have an (La)TeX source.
+"Traditional" approaches to the problem (of checking your spelling) were designed to work with a plain text file; in our case, we have an (La)TeX source.
 For the user, this is a simple-to-understand way to do the job; but for the spell-checker programmer, it requires heuristic (and